ericmelz/cursor-testing/test2/README.md

-# Mood Recipe Recommender
+# MoodBites

-A simple web application that recommends recipes based on your current mood.
+A delightful web application that serves up the perfect recipe based on your current mood.
+Whether you're feeling happy, sad, tired, or excited, MoodBites has the perfect culinary companion for your emotional state.

 ## Features